tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-update.md

 ```

 ### [REST API](#tab/arm-2)
-To update the Instance Mix settings through REST API, use a `PATCH` call to the scale set resource.
+To update the instance mix settings through REST API, use a `PATCH` call to the scale set resource.
 Be sure to use an API version on or after `2023-09-01`.
 ```json
 PUT https://management.azure.com/subscriptions/{YourSubscriptionId}/resourceGroups/{YourResourceGroupName}/providers/Microsoft.Compute/virtualMachineScaleSets/{youScaleSetName}?api-version=2023-09-01
 ```